lemilonkh/bachelorsthesis/README.md

-# User-aided Pattern Search and Analysis on Business Graphs
+# Analysis and Simplification of Business Graphs
 Bachelor's thesis at HPI Potsdam

 ## [Final PDF](/ba-milan-gruner.pdf)